Enroot | Making a difference in the lives of immigrant students and creating belonging

 All Enroot high school juniors and seniors participate in bi-monthly post-secondary workshops with their mentor to ensure they have the tools and the guidance necessary to make a clear, actionable post-secondary plan.
 Seniors explore college options, research and apply for financial aid, and plan for the upcoming transition to post-secondary education.
 Juniors begin preparing for the activities involved in applying to college, such as practicing the SAT’s, visiting local universities, and ensuring their academic performance matches their desired postsecondary path.
 Enroot brings guest speakers from partner organizations including UAspire, Eastern Bank, as well as Somerville High guidance counselors to speak on issues like financial aid, budgeting during the first year, writing a strong scholarship essay, and making a sound acceptance decision.
 We also invite first-generation current college students and Enroot alums to speak to seniors about their experience transitioning to college and finding support on campus.

+Our Vision For The Future Over the last 5 years, we have significantly increased the number of students we serve, serving over 200 now, while also expanding the depth and breadth of our program.
 We are proud of how many Enroot alumni go on to beat the odds and complete college, but we know we can do even better.
 That’s why in 2018 we introduced an extension of our high school programming to continue serving students during the pivotal transition through their first two years of college.
 One of the reasons this specific metric matters so much to Enroot is that research demonstrates that college degree holders enjoy, on average, the lifetime earnings potential of $1 million more than those who don’t complete college.
 In addition to being a game changer for the financial stability of their families, this increased earning potential could also represent an important economic contribution to the communities in which they work and reside.
 Enroot’s College Success Program aims to improve college completion rates for first-generation ELL students by continuing to support Enroot high school graduates during their first two years of college.
 This takes the form of continued 1-1 support with their mentor and frequent 1-1 coaching from Enroot’s staff.
 Enroot will also work to identify professional internship opportunities for College Success students at the offices of corporate sponsors.